EDUCBA

 Conclusion

-A very important and powerful tool for exploratory analysis, a histogram is commonly used for variable distribution analysis.
-Tableau is a visual analytics tool that comes with a user-friendly approach to create and analyze histograms.
-In a way, Tableau offers a self-guided approach to create histograms by providing useful tips to the user.
-However, there are certain intricacies that must be understood.
-These are usually related to certain settings pertaining to the visualization which must be modified in order to obtain more insightful results.
-Moreover, histograms must be created taking into consideration the context and that they convey right and useful insights.
+An essential and powerful tool for exploratory analysis, a histogram is commonly used for variable distribution analysis.
+Tableau is a user-friendly visual analytics tool for creating and analyzing histograms.
+In a way, Tableau offers a self-guided approach to creating histograms by providing valuable tips to the user.
+However, certain intricacies must be understood.
+These are usually related to specific visualization settings, which must be modified to obtain more insightful results.
+Moreover, histograms must be created considering the context and conveying valuable insights.

 Recommended Articles

 This is a guide to the Histogram in Tableau.
-Here we discuss the introduction of the Histogram in Tableau, Creating of Histogram in Tableau and the basic points.
+Here we discuss the introduction and creation of a Histogram in Tableau.
 You can also go through our other suggested articles to learn more–

 1. Tableau Visualization